Indiana station (Pennsylvania)

 The Indiana station is a historic American railway station which is located in Indiana, Indiana County, Pennsylvania.

 It was added to the National Register of Historic Places in 1993 as the Buffalo, Rochester & Pittsburgh Railway Indiana Passenger Station.

 History and architectural features

 Built by the Buffalo, Rochester and Pittsburgh Railway in 1904, this historic structure is a 1 1/2-story, wood-frame building with weatherboard siding which was designed in a railroad vernacular-style.
 It features a generous overhang on all four sides.
 It housed a restaurant named Tazé until mid-2016.

-It was added to the National Register of Historic Places in 1993 as the Buffalo, Rochester & Pittsburgh Railway Indiana Passenger Station.